bhratsharmaa/SSWIGGY/README.md

 Customer satisfaction can be maximized by offering quality Indian dishes at an attractive price point.
 Additionally, implementing customer feedback and continuously improving the Indian cuisine offerings can help build a loyal customer base.
 Market Research and Adaptation

+## Chalenges faced:

+### 1) Data Extraction from Multiple Pages:

+Extracting data from various pages while web scraping can be challenging due to pagination, differing structures, or dynamic content loading.
+Overcoming these obstacles requires robust automation techniques to ensure comprehensive data collection.

+### 2) Identifying Key Visualizations:

+Selecting the most informative and relevant visualizations from the collected data can be tricky.
+It involves choosing the right charts or graphs to effectively convey insights without overwhelming the audience with excessive information.

+### 3) Effective Data Presentation:

+Crafting a compelling presentation with visuals that facilitate decision-making can be demanding.
+It requires not only creating visually appealing charts but also structuring the narrative effectively to convey insights and recommendations clearly to management.